humna-saqib/humna-saqib/README.md

 ## Profile

-Backend-focused software engineer with hands-on experience building production-style APIs and applying machine learning to real-world problems — from reinforcement-learning traffic control to transformer-based NLP.
+Backend-focused software engineer with hands-on experience building production-style APIs and applying machine learning to real-world problems, from reinforcement-learning traffic control to transformer-based NLP.
 Comfortable owning a project end-to-end: system design, data pipeline, model, and the API that serves it.
 Strong grounding in data structures and algorithms, with a bias toward clean, maintainable architecture over quick hacks.

 Currently open to **Software Engineer**, **Backend Engineer**, and **AI/ML Engineer** roles.